Intragroup dark matter distribution in small groups of halos in a LCDM cosmology: Final Comments

 \section{Final Comments}

-By using a set of $\Lambda$CDM cosmological simulations, with parameters in agreement with recent results from the {\sc Wmap7} observations, we have studied the distribution of dark matter in the intragroup environment of small associations of galaxy-like objects.
+By using a set of $\Lambda$CDM cosmological simulations, with parameters in agreement with recent results from the {\sc Wmap7} observations, we have studied the distribution of dark matter in the intragroup environment of small associations of galaxy-like halos.

-In general we have found that physically well-defined structures resembling small groups of galaxies have on average $\lta 40$ per cent of the total mass of the system in an intragroup medium for intermediate or loose groups, and the rest in bound haloes.
-For compact associations of galaxies the fraction of intra-group dark matter within the group radius is about 20\% of the total group mass.
+In general we have found that physically well-defined halo structures, that may resemble small groups of galaxies, have on average $\lta 40$ per cent of the total mass of the system in an intragroup medium for intermediate or loose groups, and the rest in bound halos.
+For compact associations the fraction of intra-group dark matter within the group radius ($R_{\rm g}$) is about 20\% of the total group mass.
 Interestingly enough, these amounts of dark matter are comparable to the amounts ($\approx \!10-50$\%) of intracluster light found in observational studies of related astronomical systems.
 However, their nature appear to be different.
-Intracluster light comes from tidally stripped stars from galaxies, while our intragroup dark matter tends to be the primordial dark matter out of which the galaxy system was formed.
+Intracluster light comes from tidally stripped stars from galaxies, while our intragroup dark matter is the dark matter of the halos that surround galaxies.
 It will be of interest in the future to measure in simulations that include a baryonic component the amount of intragroup light and compare it with observations.